October 6th- NBFD Inspection

 Hibernia Fire Company #6 was organized September 14, 1865.
 It started with a hand engine, which was replaced by a steamer, a Dennison, in 1871.
 Later a LaFrance was placed in service and used by the company until the volunteer department was disbanded.

-In the early 1900′s the volunteer department was composed of 493 men, fifty men to each of the six engine companies, 20 men to each of the hose companies attached to the engine companies, 40 men to the truck company, and 30 to the Liberty Hose, with a chief and 2 assistants.
+In the early 1900′s, the volunteer department was composed of 493 men, 50 men to each of the six engine companies, 20 men to each of the hose companies attached to the engine companies, 40 men to the truck company, and 30 to the Liberty Hose, with a chief and 2 assistants.

 Conditions improved further and on January 16, 1920, the two platoon system went into effect.
-The firemen’s work week was reduced to eighty four hours a week.
+The firemen’s work week was reduced to 84 hours a week.
 At that time the department consisted of five engine companies and one truck (ladder) company.

-In June 1947, Edgar Oakley became the first African American to become a city firefighter.
-16 years James M. Carman, also an African American was appointed.
-Carman eventually became the city’s first Fire Director.
+In June 1947, Edgar Oakley became the first African American to become a City firefighter.
+Sixteen years later, James M. Carman, also an African American, was appointed.
+Carman eventually became the City’s first Fire Director.

-In 1947 the fire department went to a fifty six hour work week by adding a third platoon.
-At that time the department had four engine companies which were engines #1, #3, #4, and #5 and one truck company which was Ladder #1.
+In 1947, the fire department went to a 56 hour work week by adding a third platoon.
+At that time, the department had four engine companies which were engines #1, #3, #4, and #5 and one truck company which was Ladder #1.
 The department also maintained a squad truck, two ambulances, a generator truck and an outboard motor boat for water emergencies.

-During the late 1950′s the department replaced the aging fire alarm system with a ‘Gamewell’ system which consisted of four hundred and ninety fire alarm boxes strategically
+During the late 1950′s, the department replaced the aging fire alarm system with a ‘Gamewell’ system which consisted of 490 fire alarm boxes strategically located throughout the City.

-On January 1, 1974 after intense negotiations with the city the department commenced working a forty two hour work week with a compliment of 106 firefighters.
+On January 1, 1974, after intense negotiations with the City, the department commenced working a 42 hour work week with a compliment of 106 firefighters.
 Engine Company #3 on Dennis Street was closed and a new platoon, the 4th platoon, was added.

 On October 23, 2001, Suzanne T. Gardner became the City’s first female firefighter when she was sworn in by James M. Cahill, Mayor of the City of New Brunswick.

-Presently the New Brunswick Fire Department is comprised of 1 Director, 5 Deputy Chiefs, 8 Captains, 8 Lieutenants, 56 Firefighters and 1 secretary.
-The Fire Prevention Bureau is comprised of 1 Fire Official and 2 Fire Prevention Specialists.
+Presently the New Brunswick Fire Department is comprised of one Director, five Deputy Chiefs, eight Captains, eight Lieutenants, 56 Firefighters and one secretary.
+The Fire Prevention Bureau is comprised of one Fire Official and two Fire Prevention Specialists.